krakend/krakend-documentation/deploying/_index.md

 {{< /highlight >}}

 ### Split the configuration in multiple repos or folders
-On large organizations with several teams using a common gateway, you might want to split the endpoints in groups using folders or even different repositories.
-With the [flexible configuration](/docs/configuration/flexible-config/) you can have teams working in its dedicated space and aggregate all endpoints during build time without conflicts touching the same files.
+In large organizations with several teams using a shared gateway, you can split the endpoints into groups using folders or even different repositories.
+With the [flexible configuration](/docs/configuration/flexible-config/), you can have teams working in its dedicated space and aggregate all endpoints during build time without conflicts touching the same files.

 Most KrakenD configurations tend to be large and with repetitive blocks.
 Define a basic skeleton of configurations that will be used across all teams.